ajatsoft/Doctor-Appointment-App/README.md

 ## 09_May_2019 v2

 *Fixed the bugs from 07_May_2019 v1,
-*All function about addDoktorPage are work and stable
+*All function about addDoctorPage are work and stable

 ## 09_May_2019 v3